huanzhen84/zhenhuan/index.md

 Reviewer for MathSciNet, 2019-present.

+Assistant for Chinese feminism organization working for promoting gender equality in employment.

 ## Talks and Presentations

 Center for Mathematical Sciences, Huazhong University of Science and Technology, [Quasi-elliptic cohomology](HUST1218.pdf), December 23, 2018.